 Continue to press for about a minute - this is only a rough guide, some qualities of hash need less time, while with others, more time is needed to extract everything.
 You can check if you've extracted everything by pressing the pouch a second time on fresh parchment.
 If much more comes out on the second press, then you didn't press for long enough first time around.
 Always aim to extract everything on the first press as every time the hash is subjected to heat, terpenes and cannabinoids are degraded.

 Once finished pressing, remove the parchment and pouch and allow to cool before opening the paper.
 Remove the pressed pouch and keep to one side, later on this can either be soaked in alcohol or oil to extract any remaining cannabinoids and made into tincture or edibles.

 Collect together the rosin from the parchment either with a dabber or more simply by folding the paper on itself and touching the bits of rosin together to form a ball.
 For storage it's not recommended to use parchment paper as over time this can leave paper fibres stuck to the rosin.
 For best results use durable PTFE sheet or silicone storage pots to keep your rosin in pristine condition.

-To get the best flavour every time when consuming your rosin or any other full-melt extract, we recommend the use of an electric nail like Vaporite V-Nail.
-These new devices combine a digital controller with a heating element to guarantee the nail surface is always at the perfect temperature for dabs, ensuring full appreciation of the organoleptic properties of your cannabis extracts without burning the terpenes and creating a harsh taste by dabbing on red-hot titanium or wasting oil on a nail that’s not hot enough.
-After all the effort and time invested in growing, harvesting and extracting, it’s worth considering to get the best possible enjoyment out of your hard work.
+To get the best flavour every time when consuming your rosin or any other full-melt extract, we recommend the use of an electric nail or a quartz banger.
+These new devices combine a digital controller with a heating element to guarantee the nail surface is always at the perfect temperature for dabs, ensuring full appreciation of the organoleptic properties of your cannabis extracts without burning the terpenes and creating a harsh taste by dabbing on red-hot titanium or wasting oil on a nail that's not hot enough.
+After all the effort and time invested in growing, harvesting and extracting, it's worth considering to get the best possible enjoyment out of your hard work.